Key West Peel-and-Eat Shrimp

 Smoked Shrimp Cobb Salad

-The spicy shrimp and cool, but still spicy dressing really go well with the coolness of the vegetables and the pop of the cherry tomatoes.
+The spicy shrimp and cool, but still spicy dressing really go well with the coolness of the vegetables.
+And the pop of the cherry tomatoes.
 There’s no point in having a boring smoked shrimp Cobb salad.

 I think artichoke hearts (and hearts of palm for that matter) should be a required ingredient in every Cobb salad.
 And shrimp.
 The shrimp don’t have to be smoked, of course, but that smoky flavor really changes up a salad.